How to Choose a Surgical Specialist for Dental Implants

 2. How much experience do you have in dental implant surgery?

 A surgical specialist will always share their qualifications and background with you.
 They have extensive training and experience, and they continually attend educational courses.

-- The number of implant cases they have performed and how often.
+- The number of dental implant cases they have performed and how often.

 - Their continuing education and contributions to scientific literature.